 How to Remove Liquid Medicine Stains

 Liquid tonics have come a long way from the cod liver oil and bitter potions of our grandparents.
+Some even come in liquid capsules that can be easier to swallow.

-Pharmacies and manufacturers have added flavors and colors that make taking liquid medicines more appealing but the dyes also leave stains.
+Pharmacies and manufacturers have added flavors and colors that make taking liquid medicines more appealing, but the dyes also leave stains.
 Learn how to get them out.

 How to Remove Greasy Ointment or Salve Stains